Get

 What to Do if Your Cat Appears to Be Distressed

 It is crucial to observe your cat during her labor to determine when it is complete and ensure her well-being.
-If your cat appears to be struggling, you must contact your vet immediately.
+If your cat appears to be struggling, you must contact a vet immediately.
 Do not try to remove a kitten from your cat’s birthing canal or “help” in any way, as this will most likely harm your cat and her kittens.

 If your cat has birthing complications, she will almost certainly need to be taken to the vet.
-Your vet will be able to help her through the birthing process best and will be able to determine if surgery is necessary.
+A vet will be able to help her through the birthing process best and will be able to determine if surgery is necessary.

 • Possible Post-Birth Complications – After the delivery of the kittens, it can be easy to think that it is the end of the whole matter.
 However, that is not the case, as there is always a chance of post-birth complications.
 If you notice the following, take your cat to the vet immediately.